pdmosses/agda-material/docs/about.md

 - **Navigation menu**:
   a generated hierarchical menu with links to all imported Agda modules.
+  Each page shows the path to the current page (so-called breadcrumbs).

+- **In-page section navigation**: a page with nested modules has hierarchical sections for the submodules, and displays a list of links to the submodules.

 - **Hyperlinks**:
   clicking on a name in a generated web page jumps to its declaration and shows the location of the module in the navigation hierarchy.

+- **Highlighted occurrences**:
+  hovering over a name highlights *all* the occurrences of that name on the page.

 - **Light or dark**:
   users can toggle between light, dark, and automatic color palettes.